Fliplet/fliplet-cli/docs/Data-integration-service.md

 Running the Fliplet Agent in advanced mode requires you to create a configuration file written in JavaScript (instead of YML) with the following required details:

-1. **Fliplet authToken**: The authorisation token generated via Fliplet Studio.
+1. **Fliplet authToken**: The authorization token generated via Fliplet Studio.
 2. **Database connection details**: Username, password, host, port and database name to connect to your database server.
 3. A list of **operations** to run: each operation defines how data is pushed, pulled or synced between your database and Fliplet servers.